-Being only a few miles in width, and largely undeveloped, Luang Prabang has hardly any formal public transportation.
-Most visitors will find it easiest to simply walk from place to place, which can double up as a scenic experience in itself.
+Largely undeveloped and just a few miles in width, Luang Prabang has hardly any formal public transport.
+Most visitors find it easiest to walk from place to place, enjoying the scenery as they move.

-Travellers perusing Luang Prabang will soon discover that street names in the region often vary along a single stretch of road.
-Furthermore, the English spelling of place and road names can be very inconsistent, so it is often best to either have your destination written out in Lao or be able to sound it out phonetically.
+Also, street names in the region often vary along a single stretch of road, and the English spelling of place and road names can be very inconsistent.
+Both factors complicate navigation.
+Oftentimes, it's best for tourists to have the name of their destination written down in Lao.

 Become our Luang Prabang Travel Expert